 - Log into your MyZuver account

-- You should find your FTP details on the right (address, hostname, username and password).
+- You should find your FTP details in the middle under cPanel and FTP Details (address, hostname, username and password).

 - Our FTP operates over the default port (21).